Ellestir/AutoREBA/Documentation/Ground_Truth.md

   Figure 10: REBA Score 10
 </p>

-In this position, the neck is slightly tilted backward, resulting in a Subscore of 2.
+In this position, the neck is slightly tilted backward, resulting in a subscore of 2.
 There is no visible twist or bend.
 The upper body's forward lean is a significant factor in this example.
-For an angle greater than 60°, the Subscore for the upper body is 4.
+For an angle greater than 60°, the subscore for the upper body is 4.
-The legs have an angle of 30 - 60°, resulting in a Subscore of 2.
+The legs have an angle of 30 - 60°, resulting in a subscore of 2.
-The lifted box has no weight, leading to a Subscore for Force Load.
+The lifted box has no weight, leading to a subscore for Force Load.
 The right upper arm reaches for the box and is extended more than 90° upward.
-Additionally, the right shoulder is raised, resulting in a cumulative Subscore of 5.
+Additionally, the right shoulder is raised, resulting in a cumulative subscore of 5.
 Between the upper arm and forearm, there's an angle of about 180°.
-The arm is fully extended, yielding a Subscore of 2 for the forearm.
+The arm is fully extended, yielding a subscore of 2 for the forearm.
 The hand grips the box.
 An angle of more than 10° between the back of the hand and the forearm is clearly visible.
 Moreover, a bend in the hand is noticeable.
-The Subscore for the hand is 3.
+The Subscore for the wrist is 3.
 A poor grip adds an additional Coupling Score of 2.
 After evaluating Tables A, B, and C, and with an Activity Score of 0, the final result is 10.